 The blood arriving via the portal vein is rich in nutrients extracted from the food as well as bacteria, toxins (and drugs) your cat has eaten and hormones produced by various glands in the cat’s body.
 The liver processes these nutrients, toxins/drugs, and hormones before releasing the blood to the rest of the body via the hepatic vein, into the vena cava and up to the heart which then circulates it around the body.

-Due to the lack of normal detoxification, toxic substances build up in the bloodstream and are circulated around the body.
+- Due to the lack of normal detoxification, toxic substances build up in the bloodstream and circulate through the body.
 Some of these are toxic to the brain (known as neurotoxins).
-Ammonia is a neurotoxin which is able to cross the blood-brain barrier, as well as that, it is also believed it increases blood-brain barrier permeability.
-This allows other toxins such as phenols and bile salts to enter the brain, resulting in central nervous system dysfunction (hepatic encephalopathy).
+Ammonia is a neurotoxin which can cross the blood-brain barrier, as well as that; it is also believed it increases blood-brain barrier permeability which allows other toxins such as phenols and bile salts to enter the brain, resulting in central nervous system dysfunction (hepatic encephalopathy).

-The lack of nutrients in the blood which would normally go to the liver also affects normal liver growth, the liver is small (hypoplastic), which further adds to the problem.
+- The lack of nutrients in the blood which would typically go to the liver also affects normal liver growth, the liver is small (hypoplastic), which further adds to the problem.

 Portosystemic shunts may be congenital (present at birth) or acquired (occurring as a result of secondary liver conditions), almost all shunts in cats are congenital who typically demonstrate clinical signs within 12 months of age.
-Persians, Himalayans, and Siamese are over-represented and it is seen more commonly in males.
+Persians, Himalayans, and Siamese are over-represented, and it is seen more commonly in males.
 Shunts may be intrahepatic or extrahepatic.
-Intrahepatic shunts are located within the liver, extrahepatic shunts are located on the outside of the liver.
+Intrahepatic shunts are inside the liver; extrahepatic shunts are on the outside of the liver.
 Cats are more prone to developing extrahepatic shunts.

 There is no connection between the portal vein (bottom) and the hepatic vein (top).
 Blood reaches the liver via the portal vein where it is detoxified exiting the liver via the hepatic vein and into the systemic circulation.